 Battery swapping was another method for long range electric driving, but this idea fizzled when Better Place went bankrupt in late 2012.
 Battery swapping only made sense if battery packs remained expensive.
 Battery prices are instead falling rapidly, the proof being that GM is now selling a $37,500 MSRP electric car with 200+ mile electric driving range, and several other automakers plan to do the same shortly.
 See Wouldn't battery swapping be preferable over waiting to recharge?

 The last dimension to this argument is fast charging protocols.
 While CHAdeMO was the first, there is also the Tesla Supercharger system, and the Combo Charging System.
 Each has one or more manufacturers behind it.
 The three (four including yet another system being developed in China) are battling for attention.
 See EV DC Fast Charging standards – CHAdeMO, CCS, SAE Combo, Tesla Supercharger, etc

 The best developed DC Fast Charging system is Tesla's Supercharger system.
 With it Model S owners can drive coast-to-coast on electricity nearly as quickly as gasoline car owners.
 Tesla Supercharger deployment covers North America, large portions of Europe, parts of China and parts of Australia.
 The existence of the Supercharger network is a clear demonstration that, given sufficient fast charging stations and sufficiently long range, an electric car can easily make continent-spanning road trips.

-Affordable 200+ mile range EV's the cure?
+Affordable 200+ mile range EV's the cure to range anxiety?

 Gasoline car owners can drive a significant distance and then refuel quickly.
 It stands to reason the closer electric cars replicate this, the better they'll do at implementing Road Trips.